THIS MODULE CAN BE TAKEN AS PART OF THE ADVANCED DIPLOMA PROGRAMME

-This module is designed for equine osteopathic/musculoskeletal professionals who have solid academic knowledge and significant hands on experience in the field of equine osteopathic medicine.
-Students must have completed Equine Level One (or an equivalent) and also Modules 1-11 of the Level Two Academic Pathway, unless you are an advanced equine osteopath already and wish to attend for CPD purposes only.
+This course is designed for equine osteopathic/musculoskeletal professionals who have solid academic knowledge and significant hands-on experience in the field of equine osteopathic medicine.
 Proof of prior experience and education is essential.
-AOI Equine Functional Osteopathic Diploma graduates get automatic access if they have signed up for the Advanced Diploma Pathway.
+AOI Equine Functional Osteopathic Diploma graduates get automatic access.

 All applicants must have: